Wyseguys/wyseguys.github.io/_posts/2007-06-13-i_redid_the_html_for_crappy_roommate-again.md

 All the pages are pretty clean.
 I still need to fight the middle ones to get them to validate, but other than that I am golden.
 It irks me that I can't figure out how to get the Google javascript to validate.
 I probably need to go back through the site and get into XHTML*.

 I don't want to redo the whole site again.
-You readers need to click some links.&nbsp; C'mon Google agreed to pay me if you look at these ads for water damage repair.
+You readers need to click some links.
+C'mon Google agreed to pay me if you look at these ads for water damage repair.

-*Just kidding.&nbsp; XHTML is the holy chalice, it doesn't really exist.
+*Just kidding.
+XHTML is the holy chalice, it doesn't really exist.